Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 | 256,000 | 1.0951 | 0.6590 | 1.66x | 3.5780 | 1.1570 | 3.09x |
 | 1,000,448 | 1.1013 | 0.6132 | 1.80x | 3.5934 | 1.1572 | 3.11x |

-All scan sizes fit in the 96 MB L3 cache.
-The kernels are compute-bound at every tier.
+Even the largest tier fits in L3.
+At 1,000,448 rows the six `f32` bounds columns are 24 bytes per row (about 23 MiB) and the output token array adds another 4 bytes per row (about 3.8 MiB), for a working set near 27 MiB against the 7950X's 64 MB L3.
+The near-flat ns/row across a thousand-fold range in N is the tell: the kernels are compute-bound at every tier, not memory-bound.

 **gpu_timing.rs**